-■ NOTE: Use extra caution when operating an ATV with additional loads such as accessories and/or cargo.
+■ NOTE: Use extra caution when operating an ATV with additional loads such as accessories and/or personal items.
 Handling of the ATV may be adversely affected.
 Reduce speed when adding additional loads.

-Overloading the ATV or carrying or towing cargo improperly.
+Overloading the ATV or carrying personal items improperly.